darrylanderson/darrylanderson.github.io/README.md

 This repo contains the source for a Jekyll-based blog hosted on GitHub Pages at https://darrylanderson.dev.

-The develop branch contains the raw blog site, CircleCI then builds and publishes the static site to the master branch.
-GitHub Pages then picks up the static site from master and publishes to https://darrylanderson.dev.
+The main branch contains the raw blog site, GitHub Actions then builds and publishes the static site to GitHub Pages which is published to https://darrylanderson.dev.

 ## License